learn-co-curriculum/creating-a-narrative/README.md

 # It’s All About the Story

-Now that you have all your overview and objectives, you’re ready to start presenting new material right?
+Now that you have your overview written and your objectives clear, you’re ready to start presenting new material right?
 Well not quite yet.
 Readmes aren’t just a compilation of facts, but instead depend on **the overarching narrative within which your facts are contained**.
 In other words, you're not writing  "glorified documentation," but instead telling a story.

 Your story should follow a narrative arc of beginning, middle, and end.
 Set the stage, show how the conflict emerges, work through this conflict, and end with presenting the new reality and tying up any loose ends.